matsjfunke/slovak-brat/README.md

 # FastAPI Slovak Learning App

-This is a simple web application built with FastAPI to help germans learning slovak.
+This is a simple web application built with FastAPI to help germans learn slovak.
 Users can choose a topic of words and phrases and translate slovak into german.

 ![website home screenshot](static/web-screenshot.png)
 ## Version